 • Service -Evaluation Project (9,000 words, usually conducted in the first or second year)

 Trainees are encouraged to start work on the research elements early on in the programme and progress is assessed twice a year via the submission of Research Progress Reports.
 These progress reports allow the programme team to provide advice, feedback and support to trainees to ensure they stay on track.
 The reports also provide an opportunity for trainees to disclose any problems they are having to the programme team.

 Trainees are allocated clinical supervisors while on placement and a clinical tutor who will visit them on placement.
-The Service Evaluation Project and all Case Studies will have a clinical supervisor and trainees choose their own supervisors for the Literature Review and Empirical Project.
+The Service Evaluation Project and all Clinical Competences will have a clinical supervisor and trainees choose their own supervisors for the Literature Review and Empirical Project.